Helpful tips for the first time trekker in Nepal

 You will see many younger people trekking on their own with a guidebook – fantastic!
 However, with an excellent guide, not only will you gain new friends, but you will be able to facilitate logistics and little-known secrets of the area, adding value to your Himalayan hiking experience.
 More often than not, your guide is from the local area, if not a regular in that region, who knows the villagers quite likely to invite you for a cup of tea or even Rakshi – a local brew.
 You might be uncomfortable with having a porter to carry your belongings while you are just taking your day pack but keep in mind that you are helping to employ one more local with a relatively good income.

-You will be provided with a duffel bag before leaving for the trek, where you pack all your belongings for the trek you need for the trek.
+You will be provided with a duffel bag before leaving for the trek, where you pack all your belongings for the trek you need.
 Porters usually walk ahead with your duffel bag, either meeting you when he is resting or at lunch or sometimes even at the end of the day’s hike.
 They often reach the lodge ahead as they have a faster pace.
 Some excellent porters come down on the trail after picking the best room in the hostel and even offer to carry your day pack until the lodge at the end of the day.

 3. Trekking lodges.